cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Creating tables
 :::::::::::::::

 Once we have chosen the types for our columns, we can create a table using a **CREATE TABLE** statement.
 For our first example, we will create something simple just for demonstration purposes.
-As discussed in :numref:`Chapter {number} <basics-chapter>`, you do not need to worry that we are changing the database - we are only working with a copy of the database that is created each time you load the textbook into your browser.
+You do not need to worry that we are changing the database - we are only working with a copy of the database that is created each time you load the textbook into your browser.
 You can reload this page anytime you want to start fresh!

 Creating a table from scratch
 -----------------------------